AtRiskMedia/tractstack-docs/src/content/docs/concepts/tractstack.md

 ---
-title: Pressed by Tract Stack
+title: Pressed with Tract Stack
-description: Farm engagement and build community in the attention economy
+description: Tract Stack | Epistemic Hypermedia Platform
 ---

-A website "pressed" with Tract Stack has some special attributes compared to other websites.
-Transform your static website into an intelligent guide that adapts to each visitor's journey, automatically presenting the right content at the right moment.

-Unlike traditional websites that serve the same pre-rendered content to everyone, Tract Stack creates dynamic pathways that evolve based on visitor engagement - no coding required.

-Plus, Tract Stack **is itself** an Astro starter kit.
-You have all the benefits of [Astro](/concepts/astro/) from the get go.

-## Free web press by At Risk Media

-Tract Stack comes with a `Story Keep` web application.
-You'll log-in to your Story Keep to manage your Tract Stack.
-This is where you edit and create new web pages.

-## SEO-friendly through and through

-All the best practices for SEO performance get "pressed" in when you use Tract Stack: technical SEO, semantic HTML, and accessibility (A11y) done right; next gen image formats; ready for social shares; privacy-first analytics.
-It's all there out-of-the-box.

-If you are using [Google Analytics](/integrations/google-analytics/), simply add your gtag and you're set!

-## Engagement analytics

-As readers interact with your content, Tract Stack is noticing what holds everyone's attention.
-Each section of every page is a touch point for engagement and learning more about your audience.

-Out-of-box [events](/basics/content-engagements) include: `GLOSSED`, `READ`, `CLICKED`, `ENTERED`, `PAGEVIEWED`

-Enable [Google Analytics](/integrations/google-analytics/) to send data to your Google Search Console.

-## Conversion rate optimization made simple?

-Conversion will mean something different for each business or organization.
-It could be making a sale.
-Receiving a donation.
-Get some product waitlist sign-ups.
-New client books for your services.
-Insert your goal here.
-You know your audience best.

-With Tract Stack you can add [magic paths](/recipes/adaptive/) to better engage each visitor.
-Based on how they've interacted with the site, a tailored call-to-action can appear at just the right moment.

-## Further reading

-- Visit [Tract Stack](https://tractstack.com?utm_source=docs&utm_medium=www&utm_campaign=starlight) to see in action
+## What is Epistemic Hypermedia?

+Epistemic hypermedia represents a fundamental shift from traditional web personalization.
+Instead of inferring user preferences through behavioral tracking, it enables visitors to directly declare their beliefs and interests, creating personalized experiences through **progressive disclosure**.

+### The Core Concept

+When a user visits a Tract Stack-powered page, they see the default version that everyone does.
+But hidden within that page are countless "folds" - content variants that only reveal themselves when someone signals specific beliefs or interests.

+**Here's how it works:**

+1. **User visits** a webpage with hidden content folds
+2. **Cache warms** and prepares personalized variants
+3. **User declares preferences** through UI interactions (zero-party data)
+4. **System updates state** for their session, story fragment, and tenant
+5. **Content unfolds** automatically via HTMX, revealing relevant sections
+6. **Seamless experience** - no page refresh, just intelligent content revelation

+This creates a **privacy-first, user data-driven journey** where personalization happens through explicit choice rather than surveillance.

+## Pressed by Tract Stack

+A website "pressed" with Tract Stack transforms from static content into an intelligent guide that adapts to each visitor's journey, automatically presenting the right content at the right moment.

+### Key Differences from Traditional Websites

+- **Dynamic pathways** that evolve based on visitor engagement
+- **No coding required** for content personalization
+- **Built on Astro** - all the benefits of the Astro framework included
+- **Belief-driven state management** instead of behavioral inference

+## Core Features

+### Story Keep Web Application

+Tract Stack includes a complete content management system where you can:

+- Log in to manage your Tract Stack installation
+- Edit and create new web pages
+- Configure content folds and personalization rules
+- Monitor engagement analytics

+### SEO-Friendly by Design

+All SEO best practices are "pressed" in automatically:

+- **Technical SEO** optimization
+- **Semantic HTML** structure
+- **Accessibility (A11y)** compliance
+- **Next-gen image formats** for performance
+- **Social sharing** optimization
+- **Privacy-first analytics** built-in

+Simply add your Google Analytics gtag if you're using it - everything else is configured out-of-the-box.

+### Engagement Analytics

+Tract Stack monitors what holds your audience's attention as they interact with content.
+Each section of every page becomes a touchpoint for engagement and audience insights.

+**Out-of-box tracking events:**

+- `GLOSSED` - User briefly viewed content
+- `READ` - User spent time reading content
+- `CLICKED` - User interacted with elements
+- `ENTERED` - User arrived at content
+- `PAGEVIEWED` - User loaded the page
+- `WATCHED` - User engaged with media content

+Enable Google Analytics integration to send data to Google Search Console automatically.

+### Conversion Rate Optimization Made Simple

+Conversion means something different for every business - making sales, receiving donations, getting waitlist sign-ups, booking clients, or any goal you define.

+With Tract Stack, you can add **magic paths** to better engage each visitor.
+Based on how they've interacted with your site, tailored calls-to-action appear at precisely the right moment.

+## Why Epistemic Hypermedia Changes Everything

+### The Problem with Traditional Personalization

+Current web personalization is fundamentally broken because it's based on **behavior inference** - digital stalking disguised as customer service:

+- Netflix thinks you like action movies because you watched one Jason Statham film
+- Amazon recommends baby products because you bought a gift for your nephew
+- LinkedIn serves AI startup ads because you read one ChatGPT article

+### The Epistemic Solution

+Instead of guessing what people want, **epistemic hypermedia just asks them**.
+This creates:

+- **Authentic personalization** based on declared preferences
+- **Privacy-first experiences** without tracking or cookies
+- **Progressive disclosure** that reveals relevant content naturally
+- **Belief-driven interactions** that respect user agency

+### Technical Implementation

+The system works through intelligent state management:

+1. **User declares preference** (zero-party data)
+2. **System updates session state** for that user
+3. **Hidden content folds automatically reveal** based on beliefs
+4. **Page reconstructs in real-time** via HTMX
+5. **No page refresh, cookies, or tracking** required

+### Competitive Advantages

+- **Privacy-first by design** - stronger when third-party cookies disappear
+- **Direct preference declaration** vs. behavioral surveillance
+- **Real-time content adaptation** without page reloads
+- **Built on modern web standards** (Astro + HTMX)
+- **Zero-party data collection** that users actively choose to share

+## Common Pain Points Solved

+- Serving diverse customers with one-size-fits-all experiences
+- Low conversion rates despite heavy personalization investment
+- Privacy compliance concerns with tracking-based systems
+- Inability to deliver truly relevant content experiences

+## Getting Started

+Ready to transform your static website into an intelligent, adaptive experience?

+[Visit Tract Stack](https://tractstack.com) to see epistemic hypermedia in action and get started with your own installation.

+---

+_Tract Stack: Where every webpage becomes a personalized conversation that respects privacy while delivering genuinely relevant experiences._